Estimated 500 competitors expected for inaugural USA Cycling Gravel National Championship

-Thousands of competitors and visitors are expected to visit Gering Sept.8-Sept 9 as the area hosts the inaugural USA Cycling Gravel National Championship.
+Thousands of competitors and visitors are expected to visit Gering Sept.
+8-9 as the area hosts the inaugural USA Cycling Gravel National Championship.

 The gravel championship will take place on Saturday, Sept.
 9 with additional events hosted on Friday, Sept.
 8.